dvbuntu/compute/_posts/2099-01-01-motivation.md

 To cut down some of the complexity (and save typing), you might try an interactive scripting environment like [`ipython`](http://ipython.org).
 For most data analysis project, this has everything I need (or is [extensible](http://python.org/pypi/ctypes)).
 But inevitably, I still need a text editor to clearly iterate my commands.
 Copy-paste burdens me.

 Copying and pasting text might not seem like a serious slowdown.
 But it disrupts flow.
-YOur hand leaves teh keyboard to struggle with imprecise clicking.
+Your hand leaves the keyboard to struggle with imprecise clicking.
 Your mind shifts from binary buttons to an analog cursor.
-And everything time you pay the context switching toll.
+And everytime you pay the context switching toll.

-You don't have to pay a mental tax to connect your text editor to your command-line.  [`slimux`]({{ site.baseurl }}/{%post_url 2070-01-01-slimux %}) bridges the gap, using just a few keystrokes to transfer text to your favorite terminal.
+You don't have to suffer a mental tax to connect your text editor to your command-line.  [`slimux`]({{ site.baseurl }}/{%post_url 2070-01-01-slimux %}) bridges the gap, using just a few keystrokes to transfer text to your favorite terminal.
 But first, we need to setup a lightweight environment that `slimux` uses, [`tmux`]({{ site.baseurl }}/{% post_url 2080-01-01-tmux %}).